-Directions to Northern California’s most active public observatory
+Directions to Northern California’s most active Public Observatory

 From Highway 12 east of Santa Rosa, turn on Adobe Canyon Road toward Sugarloaf Ridge State Park.
 Follow the road up the canyon.
 From the Park’s entrance kiosk, proceed straight up the road, following the signs to the observatory.
 Please drive slowly—hikers and animals abound!